 When you remove all of the residue, clean the inside of the oven using some detergent.

 Before going ahead and cooking, run the oven on high heat to make sure no plastic was left behind after the clean.

 Self-cleaning ovens tend to be a bit trickier, as you can’t really use the cold method here since it might damage the coating of the oven.
 Therefore, your safest option is to go with the warm way.
 Before you start the procedure, crack a window open and switch on the extractor hood.
 Now with that out of the way, turn the oven to the lowest setting.

 Wait for the plastic residue to soften up a bit and then use a wooden spoon to scrape all of it off.
-Try to avoid using tools that can end up damaging the oven.
+Try to avoid using tools that can end up damaging the oven and getting in need of oven repair service.
 Once you’re done with removing most of the plastic, run the self-cleaning cycle of the oven to burn any small remaining residue.

 Fantastic Services has you covered!